rajaram-pai-kuchelkar/movie-app/README.md

 Sixth Commit : Movie Filter is populated with Genres and Artists info.

 Seventh Commit : Movie Filter is in action

+Eighth Commit : On details page, Star Ratings is completed, Back to Home button is provided.